LeTrash/JClark_resume/docs/index.md

 ### Skills

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-**Pinnacle Management Group**,

 - Adobe Illustrator, Photoshop, and Indesign
 - Flipnote studios animation, Clip Studio Paint, computer graphics, and design
 - Javascript, HTML files, MySQL, Python, C#, CSS